Anutin sees Chuvit revelations as attack on party

 Mr Anutin agreed that efforts were seemingly being made to discredit Bhumjaithai.

-He refused to comment on Mr Chuvit being taken to meet the PM, but insisted that relations between leaders of the coalition parties in the government remain healthy.
+He refused to comment on Mr Chuvit being taken to meet the prime minister, but insisted that relations between leaders of the coalition parties in the government remain healthy.

 He said he remains on good terms with Palang Pracharath Party leader and Deputy Prime Minister Prawit Wongsuwon, Democrat Party leader and Deputy Prime Minister Jurin Laksanawisit, and Gen Prayut, who is the UTN's chief strategist.